maxmpz/powerampapi/poweramp_provider_example/readme.md

 Track Provider is added to Poweramp via Poweramp *Music Folders* dialog with the plus (+) button.
 The + button opens standard Android *Picker* dialog which allows user to select the Tracks Provider Plugin *Root* and, optionally, a sub-folder.

+### AndroidManifest.xml
+Your provider should be marked with `com.maxmpz.PowerampTrackProvider` metadata.
+See [AndroidManifest.xml](app/src/main/AndroidManifest.xml#L23).
+Currently (builds 863+) Poweramp loads and uses any document provider available, but this metadata allows Poweramp to understand your Provider fully supports API defined here.

 ### Scanning